 The next Austrian satellite has been built and tested and is ready for launch into orbit in spring 2023.
-PRETTY will be the sixth Austrian satellite in space, and the third made and tested by TU Graz.
+PRETTY will be the fifth Austrian satellite in space, and the third made and tested by TU Graz.
 The customer of the climate observation satellite is the European Space Agency ESA.
 Beyond Gravity Austria (formerly RUAG Space) is responsible for the overall project management.

 PRETTY is an acronym for Passive REflectomeTry and dosimeTrY and will host two scientific experiments as payloads.
 The centrepiece is a passive reflectometer system for precise measurement of the Earth’s surfaces, developed by Beyond Gravity (concept and software system) and the Institute of Communication Networks and Satellite Communications at TU Graz (hardware).
 The small satellite will use the reflectometer system to measure the extent of ice and sea heights as well as ocean currents.